 You may have seen a photogenic “whipped coffee” all over your Instagram and TikTok feed.

 Made popular by Korean actor Jo Il Sung who created it in an episode of Pyongstorang, a Korean TV show, this drink has gone viral in Korea.
-It is called the “dalgona coffee” or “dalgona latte” because of how the process of making it is reminiscent to how dalgona, a traditional Korean sweet is made.
+It is called the “dalgona coffee” or “dalgona latte” because of how the process of making it is reminiscent of how dalgona, a traditional Korean sweet, is made.

 Dalgona coffee has a frothy texture and is made by whipping together instant coffee, sugar, and water.
 While the Instagram-worthy drink that has created a storm in Korea looks like it could be on the menu of a good cafe, you’ll be surprised at how easy it actually is to recreate it, especially with all the extra time at home now as we practise social distancing!

 With just three simple ingredients, a mixer or a whisk, you’ll be able to enjoy this coffee drink at home.
 Tip: go with a hint of caramel to elevate its taste further.